peps/tari-dot-com/privacy_policy.md

 If you are a resident of the European Economic Area (EEA), you have certain data protection rights.
 Tari Labs aims to take reasonable steps to allow you to correct, amend, delete or limit the use of your personal information.

-If you wish to be informed about what personal information we hold about you and if you want it to be removed from our systems, please contact us at privacy@tarilabs.com.
+If you wish to be informed about what personal information we hold about you and if you want it to be removed from our systems, please contact us at **privacy@tari.com**.

 In certain circumstances, you have the following data protection rights:

 **The right to access, update or delete the information we have on you**.
 Whenever made possible, you can access, update or request deletion of your personal information directly within your account settings section.
 If you are unable to perform these actions yourself, please contact us to assist you. **The right of rectification**.
-You have the right to have your information rectified if that information is inaccurate or incomplete.
-T **he right to object**.
+You have the right to have your information rectified if that information is inaccurate or incomplete. **The right to object**.
 You have the right to object to our processing of your personal information. **The right of restriction**.
 You have the right to request that we restrict the processing of your personal information. **The right to data portability**.
 You have the right to be provided with a copy of the information we have on you in a structured, machine-readable and commonly used format. **The right to withdraw consent**.
 You also have the right to withdraw your consent at any time where Tari Labs relied on your consent to process your personal information.

 Please note that we may ask you to verify your identity before responding to such requests.

 You have the right to complain to a Data Protection Authority about our collection and use of your personal information.
 For more information, please contact your local data protection authority in the European Economic Area (EEA).

-Tracking Technologies Generally
+### Tracking Technologies Generally

 Regular cookies may generally be disabled or removed by tools available as part of most commercial browsers, and in some instances blocked in the future by selecting certain settings.